9 things to see and do in Alexandria (Virginia)

 Old Town Alexandria is obviously the most popular historic and charming neighborhood in town, but I encourage you to explore beyond it.
 Here are some ideas about other neighborhoods so you can experience the city of Alexandria like a local:

-Map with all my favorite things to see and do in Alexandria
+Alexandria map including all my favorite things to see and do

-In the map below you will find all the places worth seeing in Alexandria.
-Make sure to save it for your next visit to this historic and charming town in Virginia.
+In the Alexandria map below you will find all the places worth seeing in this charming town of Virginia.
+Make sure to save it for your next visit to this historic destination.

 What to see and do beyond Alexandria